the1lab/1lab/src/Order/Instances/Discrete.lagda.md

 DiscF .Functor.F-∘ f g = total-hom-path _ refl refl
 ```

-Furthermore, this functor is left-adjoint to the forgetful functor
+Furthermore, this functor is a [[left adjoint]] to the forgetful functor
 into $\Sets$.

 ```agda